xoelmb/denovobs/README.md

 This will create folders with the GTF files of the beds in the folder.

 ### Dependencies
 The analysis is performed in R using several packages.
 You can create a minimum conda environment using the ```create_env.sh ``` script, which can be used as a jupyter kernel to run the analysis.
 Jupyter (or any other method to run .ipynb files) won't be installed in the enviroment.
+If Jupyter is installed in a different environment, you will also need ```conda-kernels```.

 ## Main script